-Jacquie is regularly published in WA publications such as the WA Primary Health Alliance/WA Primary Health Networks GP Connect in her capacity as Hospital Liaison GP at Royal Perth Hospital and has taken a leading role in the development of a number of Health Department of WA publications through her work as a Clinical Lead, Cardiovascular Health Network and other roles with the Health Networks Branch.
+Jacquie is regularly published in WA publications such as the WA Primary Health Alliance/WA Primary Health Networks GP Connect in her capacity as Hospital Liaison GP at Royal Perth Hospital and has taken a leading role in the development of a number of Health Department of WA publications through her work as a Clinical Lead, Cardiovascular Health Network (July 2010 – June 2018) and other roles with the Health Networks Branch.
+Two of her short stories, Waiting Room and True to Oneself have been published on Amadeus Education as a part of their suite of RACGP Fellowship Preparation resources in 2019 (registration required to view in full however Waiting Room can be read on my short fiction page).

 - Tom Brett, Gerald F Watts, Diane E Arnold-Reed, Damon A Bell, Jacquie Garton-Smith, Alistair W Vickery, Jacqueline DM Ryan & Jing Pang